-Welcome to the NCJFCJ's Juvenile Drug Court Information Center
+Welcome to the NCJFCJ's Juvenile Treatment Drug Court Information Center

-The JDC Information Center provides visitors with a complete breakdown of the Juvenile Drug Courts: Strategies in Practice (16 Strategies) - recommended strategies for JDC programs.
-The Center has multiple tools, resources, and publications on evidence-based practices that JDC professionals can utilize for training purposes, information sharing, fidelity assessment, and strategic planning.
+The JTDC Information Center provides visitors with a complete breakdown of the Juvenile Drug Courts: Strategies in Practice (16 Strategies) - recommended strategies for JDC programs.
+The Center has multiple tools, resources, and publications on evidence-based practices that JTDC professionals can utilize for training purposes, information sharing, fidelity assessment, and strategic planning.

 - Click here to request regional, statewide, or jurisdictional training on evidence-based practices (i.e., 16 Strategies, adolescent treatment, trauma, and mental health).